benc-uk/kubeview2/readme.md

 - Docker or other container runtime like Podman.
 - A Kubernetes cluster to connect to (can be local or remote)
-- A valid Kubernetes configuration file (usually located at `$HOME/.kube/config`), if you using kubectl, chances are you already have this set up.
+- A valid Kubernetes configuration file, if you using kubectl, chances are you already have this set up.

 Running it via Docker is the easiest way to get started.
 You can quickly run KubeView locally with the following command: